Logo of Restaurant Waste Disposal

 A proactive approach to grease management saves money, stress, and ensures continuous compliance.
 Here is a step-by-step plan for Leesburg restaurant operators:

 1. Know Your System: Identify the type, size, and location (indoor vs. outdoor) of all grease interceptors in your facility.
-This information is vital for obtaining accurate service quotes and understanding your specific needs10.
+This information is vital for obtaining accurate service quotes and understanding your specific needs.

 5. Conduct Visual Checks: Assign a manager to visually check the trap condition between professional services.
 Look for signs of slow drainage or odor, which can indicate it's time for a cleaning before the next scheduled appointment.